-Sega deserves a lot of praise for Sega Forever, the new campaign that has been delivering classic Sega titles to the Google Play Store on a monthly basis.
+Sega deserves a lot of praise for Sega Forever, the campaign that delivered classic Sega titles to the Google Play Store.
 All the games are free to play with ads, meaning you'll have to contend with pop-up ads between levels and whenever you save.
 If you love a game and want an ad-free gaming experience, you can unlock the premium version for $2.

 The touchscreen emulation for controls is pretty decent, but Sega has also added controller support for most of the titles, so if you have a Bluetooth controller for Android, you're good to go.

 Though there are more than 20 games in the growing collection of Sega Forever-branded titles, these are the best of the bunch.
 We have included links to the ones who didn't make the cut at the bottom.

 Sonic The Hedgehog Classic